Gordon Ramsay’s Eggs Benedict Was My Tiny Sunday Reset Moment

 Directions

-• Toast the muffins
+• Toast and butter muffins last minute.